© Zerbor | Dreamstime.com

-It is important to note that foods alone generally do not have the therapeutic amino acid levels necessary to boost dopamine levels for someone experiencing major depressive disorder.
-To boost your levels of dopamine, foods may not be adequate.
+It is important to note that dopamine foods alone generally do not have the therapeutic amino acid levels necessary to boost dopamine levels for someone experiencing major depressive disorder.
+To boost your levels of dopamine, dopamine rich foods may not be adequate.
 Tyrosine supplementation may help.

 3. Decrease caffeine intake.
 Even though coffee gives you the energy boost you need, just like sugar, it only offers temporary relief and may actually be doing more harm than good.
 After experiencing the initial kick caffeine offers, dopamine levels in the body decrease.
 So, go for a cup of decaf or at least minimize consumption of coffee to counter dopamine deficiency.